An essential component of a good classroom management plan is reinforcing positive behaviors.

 14. Positive Phone Call Home

-During planning period or after school, make a quick phone call to the student’s parent/guardian sharing a kind message or positive observation.
+During your planning period or after school, make a quick phone call to the student’s parent/guardian sharing a kind message or positive observation.

 15. Read/Work in School Library